How to Build a Custom Multi-Vendor Online Marketplace Startup?

 Nearly half of all features in a piece of software aren’t used by customers, so by developing an MVP, you can save time and money.

-How much does it cost to develop a multi-vendor marketplace startup?
+How much does it cost to build a multi-vendor marketplace startup?

-Again, it depends on the size of the marketplace and the functionality you want to offer.
+Again, it depends on the size of the built marketplace startup and the functionality you want to offer.

-It can cost anything from $30,000 to $300,000 to build a multi-vendor marketplace, with the majority of your spending going on development.
+It can cost anything from $30,000 to $300,000 to build a multi-vendor marketplace startup, with the majority of your spending going on development.

 You’ll also need to consider any plugins that you want to use, like payment portals and review platforms.
 If you want a corresponding app for your marketplace, this will also increase the price.